Industries · Healthcare Operations

 Six workflows we automate first.

 Identified by the teams running operations today and built with compliance in mind.
 Each one replaces something a person is doing manually, scoped as a discrete engagement.
+Pick one to see it as it runs.

 Patient intake